-Managing debt is extremely important to the financial wellbeing of any household.
-If mismanaged, household bills can quickly increase; reaching a point where making payments becomes difficult or nearly impossible.
+The ability to manage debt is extremely important to the financial wellbeing of any household.
+If mismanaged, bills can quickly increase; reaching a point where making payments become difficult or nearly impossible.

 One of the better-known measures of household debt load is the debt-to-income ratio, or DTI ratio.
 The measure is commonly used to determine if the household qualifies for a conforming mortgage or loan.
 A large number of non-conforming loans were written prior to the Great Recession, raising the awareness and attention financial institutions give this measure.

-There are many advantages of debt consolidation loans, but the commitment is significant.
+There are a number of advantages debt consolidation loans have to offer, but the commitment is significant.
 By taking a variety of debt and consolidating it, the risk associated with default on each of the individual loans is now in one place.

 A car title loan uses the vehicle as collateral.
 These loans afford borrowers the opportunity to acquire short-term cash in as little as fifteen minutes.
 Unfortunately, this speed and convenience comes at a cost to the consumer.